imdoug/WhosUp-back/README.md

 - User's can Login in their Account and see their profile.

 - Users can reset their password (development style)

+- Users can update their password, and or profile info on their profile page

+- Users can search for other Users

 ###### Technologies